thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item" data-tag="h4" data-item-id="tb-private-cloud-what-is-included-in-service-reviews-and-architecture-consultations" data-title="What is included in service reviews and architecture consultations?">
                         <div class="container">
                             <p>Service reviews and architecture consultations are a specialized, ongoing service available exclusively to ThingsBoard Private Cloud customers.
 These sessions provide structured, high-level guidance from a senior ThingsBoard engineer who collaborates with your team regularly.
-You’ll receive proactive recommendations on best practices, performance tuning, and scalable architecture design tailored to your evolving use case.</p>
+You’ll receive proactive recommendations on best practices, performance tuning, and scalable architecture design tailored to your evolving use case. <br><br></p>
-                            <p>This service is not included by default and can be purchased separately for customers who require advanced architectural guidance and regular expert engagement.</p>
+                            <p>This service is not included by default and can be purchased separately for customers who require advanced architectural guidance and regular expert engagement. <a href="/docs/contact-us/?subject=Private%20Cloud&message=Architecture%20reviews%20and%20consults">Contact us</a> for more details.</p>
                         </div>
                     </div>
                     <div class="item" data-tag="h4" data-item-id="tb-private-cloud-how-is-the-pricing-determined-for-the-enterprise-plan" data-title="How is the pricing determined for the Enterprise plan?">